abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Basic monoids
 ===

-To keep the suspense, instead of discussing the relationship between monoids and categories, we are going through see some simple examples of monoids first.
+To keep the suspense, before we discuss the relationship between monoids and categories, we are going through see some simple examples of monoids.

 Monoids from numbers
 ---